zhullyb/monyhar/monyhar/docs/deterministic_builds.md

 the revisions in between logically affect a binary, then builds at those two revisions should produce exactly the same binary too (imagine a revision that modifies code `chrome/` while we're looking at `base_unittests`).
-This isn't enforced by bots, and it's currently not always true in Chromium's build -- but it's true for some binaries at least, and it's supposed to become more true over time.
+This isn't enforced by bots, and it's currently not always true in Monyhar's build -- but it's true for some binaries at least, and it's supposed to become more true over time.